samucodesh/intro/contributing/CONTRIBUTING.md

 1. Ensure that you address one issue in one PR. <br> If you work on multiple issues, work on them separately and create one PR to address each issue.

-2. Completing the PR template.
+2. Complete the PR template.
 Make sure you **fill in all sections** and that you have:

    - **A valid title**.
 The PR title must begin with `feat:`, `fix:`, or anything related to your changes.
    - **A related issue**.
 [Link the issue number](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) that you worked on and add a keyword of "Closes", "Fixes", or "Resolves" in front of it.
 For example: Closes #123, Fixes #234, etc.